Increment and decrement operators

 In languages where increment/decrement is not an expression (e.g., Go), only one version is needed (in the case of Go, post operators only).

-Since the increment/decrement operator modifies its operand, use of such an operand more than once within the same expression can produce undefined results.
-For example, in expressions such as x - ++x, it is not clear in what sequence the subtraction and increment operations should be performed.
-Such expressions generally invoke undefined behavior, and should be avoided.
+Since the increment/decrement operator modifies its operand, use of such an operand more than once within the same expression can produce undefined results depending on the language.
+In C for example, in expressions such as x - ++x, it is not clear in what sequence the subtraction and increment operations should be performed.
+There, such expressions invoke undefined behavior, and should be avoided.